 I like the Q Star as the best golf ball for 85+ mph swing speed if you're looking for straight distance.
 Expect longer and straighter long iron & wood shots with it.
 The ball definitely goes long but what's interesting is how it wants to go straight without the sideways slice or hook.

 Most golfers find the feeling off the face firm and they compare it to a rock but purely in terms of accuracy and distance this golf ball will suit the majority of weekend golfers who are looking to add more fun to their game with longer straighter drives.
 Who doesn't want a long ball in the fairway?

-I would say that this ball is a combination between a Titleist NXT Tour and Velocity - firm and long but surprises you when you chip by actually gripping on the club's grooves and on the greens.
+I would say that this ball is a combination between a Titleist Tru Feel and Velocity - firm and long but surprises you when you chip by actually gripping on the club's grooves and on the greens.

 The matte finish of the ball takes some getting used to but it gives it a distinct softer feel.
 That matte finish with the vivid colors these balls come in, make them practically impossible to lose while watching them in the air.
 The extra confidence of knowing I'll see and find my shot is the number one reason I recommend this ball - I just swing freer and easier at the ball.

 Off the putter face the Vivid feels medium to hard with just the right amount of 'click' to tell you if you hit it well or not.

 The first time I tried them was when I was given a sleeve of the Vivids at registration for a Hooters competition.
 They were bright Vivid orange.
 I'd heard how bright they were but wow, when you see them in person, they're BRIGHT!

 I understood quickly why these are used in the World Long Drive championships - I noticed a few extra yards off the tee.
 But what is unique is just how easily you can track the ball for its entire flight.
 This makes it easy to see where my ball ends up if not in the fairway which is great for my confidence.